- Course Number:

 - Explain how an automatic valve works.

 - Understand how hydraulics affect an irrigation system's performance and be able to perform friction loss calculations.

-- Identify irrigation fittings
+- Identify and appropriately apply irrigation fittings.

 - Understand the steps involved in installing an underground sprinkler system.

-- Be able to program digital and electromechanical controllers.
+- Program digital and electromechanical controllers.